CoffeeITWorks/ansible_burp2_server/README.md

     burp_module_agent: true # Will add buiagent and configure it properly to use on burpui-multiagent mode.
     burp_module_restore: true # Will configure a second burp server with same spool, useful to configure one restore_client to get restores faster on large deployments.

-Check also all vars in `defaults/main.yml` you can override any default using your host/group_vars
+Check also all va

+rs in `defaults/main.yml` you can override any default using your host/group_vars

 Role Variables: Complete list of modules:
 -----------------------------------------